ehermenau/edge-first-infra/README.md

 ## ✅ Post-Deployment

-To interact with the EKS cluster locally after a CI deployment:
+To interact with the EKS cluster locally after a deployment:

 1.  **Update Kubeconfig**:
     ```bash